Nikitapls/Collections/README.md

 1. Download the latest release version of the `Collections.xcramework` from this repository.
 1. Build the xcframework using [create_xcframework.sh](create_xcframework.sh) or you may follow the [instructions](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle#Create-archives-for-frameworks-or-libraries) provided by Apple.

 Once you have the `Collections.xcframework`, you can add it to your project.
-We recommend choosing the `Do not embed` option.
+We recommend choosing the `Do not embed` option to reduce the size of your target binary file.

 ## Versioning